 First, the passive house design allows the occupants to live comfortably in their houses without running the heaters or air-conditioners all day.
 With fewer appliances on, you cut the cost of running your own home!
 Your home won’t emit an ecologically alarming level of carbon footprint as well.

-Superdraft tip: During the planning stage, ask your architect to incorporate additional power-saving features.
+Superdraft tip: During the planning stage, ask your designer to incorporate additional power-saving features.
 That includes orienting the structure properly, installing a rooftop PV system, or using energy-efficient appliances.

 How can passive house design help the environment?